 Example of machine maintenance

 Automotive parts manufacturing uses many automated machines in order to make steel car parts.
 For instance, auto body parts manufacturing processes use stamping presses, welding machines, and conveyor systems to convert steel into 3D vehicle doors, chassis, and engine parts.

 Each of these machines needs to be perfectly calibrated to perform its function at precisely the right moment in precisely the right way.
 If one machine doesn’t perform its task correctly, it can easily disrupt the entire manufacturing process.
 As such, a single system failure will result in costly downtime as the problem is detected and corrected.

 Since a brief downtime can result in significant losses due to halted productivity, routine maintenance is regularly performed in order to make sure each asset performs as needed.
 Preventive maintenance also helps automotive parts manufacturers by resolving potential issues before they result in an expensive-to-fix breakdown.

 Any industry that relies on heavy equipment uses machinery maintenance.
 A few notable examples include the following:

 Plastics product manufacturing

-Injection molds, extrusion machines, blow molding machines, plastic granulators, vacuum forming machines, trim presses, and other plastics molding equipment require regular maintenance.
+Injection moulds, extrusion machines, blow moulding machines, plastic granulators, vacuum forming machines, trim presses, and other plastics molding equipment require regular maintenance.